mdantonio-c/mistral-hub/docs/README.md

 ### **Scheduled queries**

 The submission of any request of data extraction can be scheduled.
-This functionality is not available for all users as it has to be enabled specifically for each account by an admin (see [Admin Guide](README.md#admin-guide))
+This functionality is not available for all users as it has to be enabled specifically for each account by the Administrator (see [Admin Guide](README.md#admin-guide))

 To choose the scheduling options the user has to click on the icon on the "Submit my request" page.
 ![](schedule.png)